suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Stop a merge and revert the merge

-If you get conflicts when merging code you can undo the merge and revert to the code before the merge started.
+If you get conflicts when merging code, you can undo the merge and revert to the code before the merge started.

 ```shell